-Certainty the National Will Register is the Law Society's endorsed provider of a National Will Register and is chosen, endorsed and used by the public, legal profession, law firms, PI insurers, Government agencies, charities, the public and other associated sectors and organisations to Register Wills and Search for Wills.
+The National Will Register is the Law Society's trusted partner and provider of a National Will Register and is chosen, endorsed and used by the public, legal profession, law firms, PI insurers, Government agencies, charities and other associated sectors and organisations to register Wills and search for Wills.

-Certainty is the longest-established and by far the largest register in the UK.
-Thousands of Will writing professionals and the public use Certainty to register Wills and search for Wills prior to distributing the estate.
+Thousands of Will writing professionals and the public use The National Will Register to register Wills and search for Wills prior to distributing the estate.